Energy

 • Microclimate design that enhances the outdoor environment.

-• Active design features including HVAC fan sequencing and advanced air purification systems.
+• Active design features including highly efficient HVAC equipment and systems, and advanced air purification systems.

 • Low-carbon construction materials.

-In 2023, we renewed our collaboration for the third time, with Swire Properties committing to investing RMB15 million into the Centre.
-This continued partnership will generate substantial energy savings and allow us to share innovative ideas and practices with our employees, business partners, industry peers and other researchers.
+This continuing partnership will generate substantial energy savings and allow us to share innovative ideas and practices with our employees, business partners, industry peers and other researchers.

 Multiple Energy Saving Strategies Across our Portfolio